-• Mental Health Crisis Planning for Children (Feb.
+Mental Health Crisis Planning for Children (Feb.
 2016) - Learn to recognized, manage, prevent and plan for your child's mental health crisis.
 Download, here.

     • NAMI Minnesota booklet: Transitions (Dec.
 2014) - Information and resources to assist parents in supporting their young adult with a mental illness.
 Download, here.

-•NAMI Minnesota booklet: Children's Psychiatric Hospitalization (June 2013) - What you need to know when a child is hospitalized.
+    • Children's Psychiatric Hospitalization (September 2015) - What you need to know when a child is hospitalized.
 Download, here.